nripendusharma/nripendu-pm-portfolio/about/about-me.md

 # About Me

-I am a Product Manager with 8+ years of experience building products across **public sector systems, HR tech, and enterprise platforms**.
+I am an AI Product Manager with 8+ years of experience building products across **public sector systems, HR tech, and enterprise platforms**.

 My work sits at the intersection of:
 - Product Strategy